Progress

 Phosphorus

-For phosphorus, a total reduction of the annual loading rate by 9.31 million pounds is required compared to 1995 to achieve the TMDL planning target.
-The TMDL planning target includes a 0.78 million pounds per year increase to account for the increased delivery due to Conowingo Reservoir infill (+0.26 million pounds) and climate change (+0.52 million pounds).
-In 2021, implemented management actions are yielding annual load reductions of 2.95 million pounds per year (i.e., implemented and observed in the monitoring data).
-Implemented management actions are expected to yield additional annual load reductions of 1.85 million pounds per year, but these reductions have not yet been realized in the monitoring data due to natural lags.
-In addition, annual load reductions of 1.66 million pounds per year are expected from planned future implementation of management actions.
-Lastly, annual load reductions of 2.07 million pounds per year have been estimated by the model while accounting for lag times, but have not been observed in the monitoring data, which represents an unknown response gap and implies unknown sources and/or processes that may need to be examined and incorporated in the future refinements of CAST.
+For phosphorus, a total reduction of the annual loading rate by 9.33 million pounds is required compared to 1995 to achieve the Bay TMDL planning target.
+The Bay TMDL planning target includes a 0.80 million pounds per year increase to account for the increased delivery due to Conowingo Reservoir infill (+0.26 million pounds) and climate change (+0.54 million pounds).
+In 2022, implemented management actions are yielding estimated annual load reductions of 2.40 million pounds per year (i.e., implemented and observed in the monitoring data).
+Implemented management actions are expected to yield additional annual load reductions of 1.74 million pounds per year, but these reductions have not yet been realized in the monitoring data due to natural lags.
+In addition, annual load reductions of 1.82 million pounds per year are expected from planned future implementation of management actions.
+Lastly, annual load reductions of 2.57 million pounds per year have been estimated by the model while accounting for lag times, but have not been observed in the monitoring data, which represents an unknown response gap and implies unknown sources and/or processes that may need to be examined and incorporated in the future refinements of CAST.

 Summary

 There are multiple factors affecting attainment of water quality standards and response of nutrients to management actions in the watershed.
-The Chesapeake Bay Program water quality standards indicator showed a fourth consecutive year of degrading results, which is influenced by the amount of pollution washed into the Bay each year as well as management efforts to control nutrient pollution.
-However, the indicator showed an improving trend in the long term since the monitoring began 1985.
-There are mixed results in the watershed response to management actions based on the monitoring sites located throughout the watershed.
+The Chesapeake Bay Program water quality standards attainment indicator showed improvement in the Bay’s tidal waters after four consecutive years of degrading results.
+This indicator is influenced by the amount of nutrient and sediment pollution washed into the Bay each year as well as management efforts to control nutrient pollution.
+This indicator shows an improving trend in the long term since 1985.
+The trends of nitrogen, phosphorus and sediment loads at nontidal monitoring sites show mixed results in the watershed response to management actions.
 Studies are improving the understanding of the factors affecting water quality response to nutrient reduction efforts in the watershed.
 Recent studies identified water quality improvements resulting from point source upgrades and reduced air deposition of nitrogen, but management challenges are recognized in addressing nonpoint sources of nutrients delivered to rivers and the Bay from agricultural and urban lands.

 Learn About Factors Influencing Progress